reaktivity/reaktor.java/README.md

 # for route reference ${routeRef} (required)
 # on explicit partition "part0" (optional: default to any partition)
 # with explicit correlation ${correlationId} (optional: default to any correlation)
-# with throttle "off" (allows negative testing of flow control)
+# with throttle "none" (allows negative testing of flow control)

 property routeRef ${nukleus:newRouteRef()}
 property correlationId ${nukleus:newCorrelationId()}